Suffering in a Fractured World: Why Hardship Doesn’t Mean Abandonment

 Walking Faithfully in the Middle

-Most of life is lived in the middle.
-Not at the beginning of the fracture, and not yet at the final restoration.
+Most of life is lived in the middle, not at the beginning of the fracture and not yet at the final restoration.
 We wake up each day in ordinary routines, carrying both gratitude and grief, strength and weakness.
+Faithfulness in this middle space is rarely dramatic.
+It looks like continuing to love when withdrawal would be easier.
+It looks like praying again when yesterday’s prayer did not change the situation.
+It looks like remaining steady in ordinary work when the larger circumstances feel unstable.

 You may be carrying something heavy right now.
 You may feel the strain of living in a world that does not function as it should.
 Do not interpret that strain as rejection.
-Interpret it as evidence that you are waiting, along with all creation, for restoration that is certain in Christ.
+Interpret it as evidence that you are waiting, along with all creation, for a restoration that is certain in Christ.

 Remain steady.
 Remain trusting.
 Remain anchored in the One who reigns.